 When the toilet and wash basin are wall hung, you naturally free up considerable floor space.
-This conveys an illusion of the bathroom being larger than it is.
-Using colors like ivory, very light yellow, peach, and even white for the wash basin and the commode make them blend into almost any kind of décor, and furnishing style.
+This conveys an illusion of the bathroom is larger than it is.
+Using colours like ivory, very light yellow, peach, and even white for the wash basin and the commode make them blend into almost any kind of décor, and furnishing style.

 The cisterns which are concealed in the wall naturally free up significant space, making your washroom look bigger.
 Prayag India offers you many kinds of concealed cisterns which you can install in accordance with your drainage system.

-A bathroom, painted in soothing colors which reflect light, necessarily looks bigger.
-The colors convey an idea of expanse, making the washroom look spacious, and elegant, rather than being cramped.
-Try and not create a medley of colors with the walls, basin, bathroom cabinet, shower curtains, and blinds of varying colors.
-That will look garish rather than colorful or bright.
+A bathroom, painted in soothing colours which reflect light, necessarily looks bigger.
+The colours convey an idea of expanse, making the washroom look spacious, and elegant, rather than being cramped.
+Try and not create a medley of colours with the walls, basin, bathroom cabinet, shower curtains, and blinds of varying colours.
+That will look garish rather than colourful or bright.
 Avoid using black anywhere — taps, bath fixtures, towel racks, pipes, and certainly not on walls — as it would be counterproductive, and make the bathroom look smaller.